 You must attend at least ten of the thirty weekly seminars (held at the British Council Milan, Fridays 10-2.30) in person.
 Eight further seminars will be online but held "live" on the same day and time, while the remaining twelve can be attended either in person or "caught up" online, watching a recorded version of the live seminar.
 Individual tutorials can also be held in person or online.
 The course sessions will include seminars (input sessions), lesson observation and commentary, and the teaching practice.

-If you are interested, please get in touch with us by early May, when we will organise a Skype meeting to explain in more detail how the course is organised.
+If you are interested, please get in touch with us as early as possible.

 - send us a CV or profile stating your qualifications and experience

 - if you don't meet the criteria above, complete an application task.
 Full details can be found on the page The Application Procedure